romebell/seirfx-621-curriculum/development-workflow/01readme-1/03rolestools.md

 #### Tech Lead \(Maintainer\)

-Commonly known as the repository maintainer, but known in WDI as the "git master", the git master's job is to handle incoming pull requests and merge them appropriately.
+Commonly known as the repository maintainer, the tech lead's job is to handle incoming pull requests and merge them appropriately.
 Their job is to handle the **state of the repo** and make sure that everything goes smoothly.
 Be prepared for merge conflicts if necessary.

 ### Others you may want to assign